Book choices for today:

-Need for lesson - 2 clear plastic container (peanut butter jars work well), ice water, hot water, and food coloring.
+Need for lesson – 2 clear plastic containers (peanut butter jars work well), ice water, hot water, and food coloring.
 Add the food coloring to the hot water.
 Remove any ice from the jar before experiment and only fill jars about half way with water.

 We talked about the many kinds of weather that we experience during the four seasons.
 The seasons each have their own type of weather.
-What is it like in the Winter?
-How about the Summer?
+What is it like in the winter?
+How about the summer?
 Something that can be felt in all four seasons, is the wind.
-Windy weather can happen in Summer, Winter, Fall, or Spring.
-How do we know it is windy since we can't see it?
+Windy weather can happen in summer, winter, fall, or spring.
+How do we know it is windy since we can’t see it?
 We see the effects of the wind blowing the trees and we can feel the wind.